uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

 Scan the QR code with the camera app(iOS) or in the Expo Go app(Android) and scan some stuff!
 Ensure that the supported SDK version in the settings is 53.

 > ⚠️ **Note:**
 > You will need an account with Expo, and after scanning the QR code, it may ask you to log in via the terminal.
+You may use the credentials submitted along with this project or use your own.

 In the output, you'll find options to open the app in a